Reviews

 - you are queueing a review for the first time

-- you want to understand why the flow changes between stored credentials and token mode
+- you want to understand why the flow changes between stored connections and token mode

 Choose between: